-4. Study Manual Activities (20%).
+6. Study Manual Activities (20%).

 This assignment continues from your pre-course reading.
 This assignment is your personal journey through Healing for the Heart and the Spirit (book and study manual).
 Using Pringle's study manual, you will explore many dimensions of the analysis and counselling of suffering individuals.
 There will be times when you will be asked to personalize a certain issue.
 In pastoral counselling, we must not expect our parishioners/clients to go deeper or work harder than we are prepared to do ourselves.
-This assignment requires you to fill in your answers on 5 of the 10 chapters you choose on the Manual PDF, available on Populi under the Lesson "Study Manual Document."
-The hard copy of the Manual is to use in your counselling ministry.
-Note: In order to complete this assignment on time you will need to begin the assignment as soon as possible.
+This assignment requires you to fill in your answers on 6 of the 10 chapters you choose on the Manual PDF, available on Populi under the Lesson "Study Manual Document".
+You can choose which 6 chapters you would like to complete.
+The hard copy of the

+Manual is to use in your counselling ministry.
+Note: In order to complete this assignment on time, you will need to begin the assignment as soon as possible.

-- Related learning outcome(s): #1 and #2.
+- Related learning outcome(s): #1.

-- Assignment length: 5 of 10 chapters.
+- Assignment length: 6 chapters of the manual.

-- Due date: November 24, 2023.
+- Due date: December 7, 2023.